Luigian/Climbing_Tracker_Website/README.md

 ## Description

 This is a website designed for the Climbing Wall Industry.
-Gyms can publish their route offer and their customers can track their progress while climbing on these routes.
+Gyms can publish their route offer and their customers can track their progress climbing on these routes.

 * Home
 * Login